How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 10. Sulfadimezin (Sulfacyl)

-In no case should you lower the temperature in cold and even cool water, apply wiping with vinegar and alcohol.
-It is forbidden to put compresses on the throat and carry out "rubbing".
-I would like to remind you once again: do not take on self-treatment, your child's life is at stake.
+Under no circumstances should you lower the temperature in cold or even cool water, or use wiping with vinegar and alcohol.
+It is forbidden to put compresses on the throat and perform “rubbing”.
+I would like to remind you once again: you should not take on self-medication, your child’s life is at stake.

 Prevention

-Because inflammation of the tonsils is a contagious disease, the main preventive measure is to avoid contact with patients with tonsillitis.
-Also, the only thing that can be done is to strengthen the immune system: eat rationally and regularly, use special vitamin complexes, avoid passive (not to mention active) smoking and lead a mobile (if there are no obstetric prohibitions) lifestyle.
-It does not hurt to avoid large crowds of people in the autumn-winter-spring period and use protective masks during epidemics.
+Because Inflammation of the tonsils is a contagious disease; the main preventive measure is to avoid contact with patients with tonsillitis.
+Also, the only thing that can be done is to strengthen the immune system: eat rationally and regularly, take special vitamin complexes, avoid passive (not to mention active) smoking and lead an active (if there are no obstetric prohibitions) lifestyle.
+It won’t hurt to avoid large crowds of people during the autumn-winter-spring period and use protective masks during epidemics.

-Angina during pregnancy is quite common.
-This is due to a decrease in the immune defense of a woman's body during pregnancy.
-The organism of the expectant mother undergoes some changes in the endocrine, reproductive, cardiovascular, respiratory systems, which leads to a partial failure in the functioning of the naming system.
+Sore throat during pregnancy is quite common.
+This is due to a decrease in the woman’s immune defense during pregnancy.
+The body of the expectant mother undergoes some changes in the endocrine, reproductive, cardiovascular, and respiratory systems, which leads to a partial malfunction of the name system.

-A woman becomes more susceptible to infectious agents, so ARVI, exacerbations of chronic diseases are more often observed.
-In the third trimester of pregnancy, negative factors of exogenous and endogenous nature affect the fetus to a lesser extent compared to the first months.
+A woman becomes more susceptible to infectious pathogens, so acute respiratory viral infections and exacerbations of chronic diseases are observed more often.
+In the third trimester of pregnancy, negative factors of an exogenous and endogenous nature affect the fetus to a lesser extent compared to the first months.
 This is due to:

-• practical complete formation of organs, systems of the fetus, so they are not so susceptible to mutations;
+• practically complete formation of organs and systems of the fetus, so they are not so susceptible to mutations;

 • good protection of the placenta;

-• the development of some protective factors in the body of the fetus.
+• the production of some protective factors in the fetal body.

 The listed types of protection do not guarantee the absence of complications.
-There is still a high risk of placental insufficiency, fetal hypoxia, and premature birth.
+There is still a high risk of fetoplacental insufficiency, fetal hypoxia, and premature birth.

-The progression of angina contributes to the formation of abscesses, phlegmon in the oral cavity with spread to the fiber.
-As a result, the risk of swelling of the neck with difficulty breathing, the development of hypoxia increases.
-Bleeding is possible from the blood vessels that feed the tonsils, with their purulent melting.
+The progression of sore throat contributes to the formation of abscesses and phlegmon in the oral cavity with spread to the tissue.
+As a result, the risk of neck swelling with difficulty breathing and the development of hypoxia increases.
+Bleeding is possible from the blood vessels that feed the tonsils when they melt purulently.
 The condition requires immediate medical attention.

 Generalization of streptococcal infection leads to systemic complications.
-The infection predisposes to the development of rheumatic fever with damage to the valvular apparatus of the heart, joints (migratory polyarthritis), kidneys (glomerulonephritis).
-With sepsis, foci of infection can have different localization, for example, in the lungs, kidneys, and skin.
+The infection predisposes to the development of rheumatic fever with damage to the valve apparatus of the heart, joints (migratory polyarthritis), and kidneys (glomerulonephritis).
+In sepsis, foci of infection can have different localizations, for example, in the lungs, kidneys, and skin.

-With a cardiac lesion, a woman is worried about angina pectoris, shortness of breath.
-On the electrocardiogram, with ultrasound, changes characteristic of valve covers, myocarditis, endocarditis, pericarditis are recorded.
+With cardiac damage, a woman is worried about angina pectoris and shortness of breath.
+An electrocardiogram and ultrasound examination record changes characteristic of valve covers, myocarditis, endocarditis, and pericarditis.

-Renal dysfunction is manifested by pain in the lumbar zone, dysuric disorders.
-In laboratory tests of urine, bacteria, an increased level of leukocytes, erythrocytes, and protein are recorded.
-Ultrasound diagnosis reveals damage to the calyces, pelvis, glomeruli of the kidneys.
+Renal dysfunction is manifested by pain in the lumbar region, dysuric disorders.
+In laboratory urine tests, bacteria, increased levels of leukocytes, red blood cells, and protein are recorded.
+Ultrasound diagnostics reveals damage to the calyces, pelvis, and glomeruli of the kidneys.

-The appearance of a sore throat is one of the first clinical signs that make it possible to suspect the presence of an inflammatory process in the region of the tonsils, the posterior pharyngeal wall.
+The appearance of a sore throat is one of the first clinical signs that allows one to suspect the presence of an inflammatory process in the tonsils and posterior pharyngeal wall.

-Usually, the next day, malaise begins to disturb, appetite decreases, body aches appear, which is a sign of an intoxication syndrome.
-Fever initially does not exceed 37.5 degrees (with catarrhal tonsillitis), but can reach 39 degrees in case of purulent tonsillitis.
-With the progression of the disease, the pathological process extends to the structures surrounding the tonsils, the process of chewing, swallowing, and opening the mouth becomes more difficult.
+Usually the next day you begin to feel unwell, your appetite decreases, and body aches appear, which is a sign of intoxication syndrome.
+The fever initially does not exceed 37.5 degrees (with catarrhal tonsillitis), but can reach 39 degrees in the case of the development of purulent tonsillitis.
+As the disease progresses, the pathological process spreads to the structures surrounding the tonsils, and the process of chewing, swallowing, and opening the mouth becomes difficult.

-1. The catarrhal form is characterized by an increase in the tonsils due to infiltrative processes, swelling.
-They turn red, but do not have a coating.
+1. The catarrhal form is characterized by an increase in almonds due to infiltrative processes and swelling.
+They turn red, but have no plaque.

 2. Follicular, lacunar forms develop with suppuration of the follicles, which are visualized in the form of grains, with the accumulation of purulent masses in the lacunae.
 Purulent films appear on the surface of the tonsils.
-As a result, a pronounced syndrome of intoxication develops.
+As a result, a pronounced intoxication syndrome develops.

-3. The ulcerative-necrotic form is manifested by the formation of ulcerative foci on the surface of the tonsils.
-Plaque acquires a dull, gray color, when you try to remove it, a bleeding wound remains.
-The process gradually covers the posterior pharyngeal wall, palate, uvula, arches.
+3. The ulcerative-necrotic form is manifested by the formation of ulcerative lesions on the surface of the tonsils.
+The plaque takes on a dull, gray color, and when you try to remove it, a bleeding wound is left.
+The process gradually covers the posterior pharyngeal wall, palate, uvula, and arches.

-Secondary forms of tonsillitis are also isolated, which develop as a complication of the underlying disease, for example, scarlet fever, infectious mononucleosis, enterovirus infection.
-Among the specific forms of angina, it is worth highlighting the fungal type, Simanovsky-Vincent's tonsillitis.
+There are also secondary forms of tonsillitis, which develop as a complication of the underlying disease, for example, scarlet fever, infectious mononucleosis, enterovirus infection.
+Among the specific forms of tonsillitis, it is worth highlighting the fungal type, Simanovsky-Vincent tonsillitis.

-Complex therapy for tonsillitis allows you to achieve good results in a short time, thereby preventing the appearance of undesirable consequences.
-In order to minimize the burden on the woman's body, eliminate pathogenic microorganisms and reduce the severity of clinical symptoms, it is recommended to adhere to the following directions in treatment:
+Complex therapy for tonsillitis allows you to achieve good results in a short time, thereby preventing the occurrence of undesirable consequences.
+In order to minimize the load on a woman’s body, eliminate pathogenic microorganisms and reduce the severity of clinical symptoms, it is recommended to adhere to the following directions in treatment:

 2. fight against streptococcus;

-3. reduction of the inflammatory process, lesions of the tonsils;
+3. reduction of the inflammatory process, damage to the tonsils;

 4. prevention of febrile hyperthermia;